zachflower/eloquent-interactions/README.md

    ]
 ```

 If you would rather deal with error handling on your own, you can pass `TRUE` as a second parameter to the `run()` method.
-This, for lack of a better word, will execute the Interaction "dangerously," meaning that any defined errors will be thrown as exceptions of the type `\EloquentInteractions\Exceptions\ValidationException` instead.
+This, for lack of a better word, will execute the Interaction "dangerously," meaning that any defined errors will be thrown as exceptions of the type `\ZachFlower\EloquentInteractions\Exceptions\ValidationException` instead.

 ```php
 >>> $outcome = App\Interactions\Utility\ConvertMetersToMiles::run(['meters' => 'one hundred'], TRUE);